nikitavoloboev/data/sharing/sharing.md

 # [Youtube](https://github.com/nikitavoloboev/my-youtube)
 I mostly focus on making videos about macOS automation as that is what interests me.

-# sharing thoughts on Twitter
+# Sharing thoughts on Twitter
 I share most of the things I am up to right now on [my Twitter page](https://twitter.com/nikitavoloboev).

 # [Instagram](https://www.instagram.com/nikitavoloboev/)